spookieoli/VreeDB/README.md

 docker run -p 8080:8080 vreedb
 ```

-If you would like to persist the data in the database across sessions and you are having a windows laptop then simply use the below docker run command instead of the earlier one:
+If you would like to persist the data in the database across sessions and you are having a windows laptop then simply create a folder called `collections` in C drive and use the below docker run command instead of the earlier one:

 ```bash
 docker run -v C:\collections:/collections -p 8080:8080 --name vreedb_test vreedb